Mixed Logit Models and Network Formation: Case Study: A Set of Synthetic Networks

 We use our model to independently estimate $m_{1}$, $s_{1}$, $m_{2}$, and $s_{2}$ for each network in our set of synthetic networks.
 This yields a set of estimates for each distribution parameter.
 We show summary statistics of these estimates in Table \ref{tab:ResultsSyn}.

-The mean and median estimated values of the parameters are close to those of the true parameters.
+The mean and median estimated values of the parameters are close to the true values of the parameters.
 In expectation, the difference between the true and estimated values is less than $0.07$ for all of the parameters.
 Additionally, the standard error is at most $0.100$ for all of the parameters.
-The bias, which is the difference between the mean of the estimated values and the true value, is $0.025$, $0.035$, $0.002$, and $0.004$ for $m_{1}$, $s_{1}$, $m_{2}$, and $s_{2}$, respectively.
+The bias, which is the {absolute value of the difference between the true value and the mean estimated values}\footnote{{For example, the bias {in} the first row is {$|3-\hat{m}_{1}|$}, where $3$ is the true value of the parameter $m_{1}$ and {$\hat{m}_{1} = 2.975$} is the mean of the estimated values.}}, is $0.025$, $0.035$, $0.002$, and $0.004$ for $m_{1}$, $s_{1}$, $m_{2}$, and $s_{2}$, respectively.

-Based on our results, we see that the RC model is able to accurately estimate the distribution parameters for most of the networks in our {set}.
+Based on our results, we conclude that the RC model is able to accurately estimate the distribution parameters for most of the networks in our set of synthetic networks.